logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

         receivers: [prometheus]
         exporters: [logging,prometheusremotewrite]
 ```
+-->

-The OpenTelemetry repository offers additional configuration examples, such as:
+The OpenTelemetry repository offers configuration examples, such as:

 * [Exporter not found](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/spanmetricsprocessor/testdata/config-exporter-not-found.yaml) - Where the configured 'metrics_exporter' within spanprocessor, cannot be found in any pipeline, leading to a config validation error
 * [3-pipeline configuration](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/spanmetricsprocessor/testdata/config-3-pipelines.yaml) - When a user wishes to perform further processing of aggregated span metrics prior to exporting (traces -> metrics-proxy-pipeline -> metrics)